erza-b/bank_System1/README.md

 1. Run the application:
 ** bash** ** mvn spring-boot:run** ** **
 2. Follow the on-screen instructions to navigate through the menu options and use the application.
+## Using Postman for Testing RESTful APIs

+This application includes RESTful API endpoints for managing bank accounts and transactions.
+You can use Postman to test these endpoints.
+The base URL for the API is: http://localhost:8080/api/accounts